Researches

 Beacon ON/OFF

-Ferrari prototype exhibited at 1948 Turin Salon; it won the 1st Coppa Intereuropa in 1949.
-It's believed to be the first 2+2 and the oldest “road-going” Ferrari.
+Ferrari prototype, exhibited in 1948 Salone di Torino; won the 1st Coppa Intereuropa in 1949.
+Believed to be the first 2+2 and the oldest “road-going” Ferrari.

 Why am I an Automotive Masterpiece?